 Providing loans with interest to another company is a great way to utilize the additional funds available to you.
 However, you also need to track any loans that you provide to third parties in your books.
 QuickBooks accounting software can help you with the same.
-Wherever you provide a loan to an employee or company, you can record the loan amount and track the repayments through QB.
+Wherever you provide a loan to an employee or company, you can record the loan amount and track the repayments through QuickBooks.

 There is only one particular method in which you can record loans and track repayments in QuickBooks.
-This method requires the user to create an asset account to track the loan and repayment amount and an interest account to track interest received on loan repayment.
+This method requires the user to create an asset account to track the loan and repayment amount and an interesting account to track interest received on loan repayment.
 Further, any additional fee can be recorded by creating a separate account for the same.